 Causes and contributing factors

 Causes of a tailor's bunion include an enlargement of the 5th metatarsal head or bowing of the 5th metatarsal.
-Contribuing factors to the onset of a tailor's bunion include tight shoes.
+Contributing factors to the onset of a tailor's bunion include tight shoes.

 Planning for surgical correction of a tailor's bunion depends upon the degree to which the 5th metatarsal is bowed.
 With minimal bowing, a simple partial metatarsal head resection can be performed.
 A partial metatarsal head resection removes the lateral head of the 5th metatarsal.
 In cases of mild to moderate bowing, a distal metatarsal osteotomy is performed in conjunction with the partial head resection.
 Severe cases of bowing require a mid-shaft osteotomy with plating.